 By using a gaming VPN, you add another server the signal needs to pass through, which will make latency worse.
 Choosing a VPN that has a minimal impact on latency is particularly important for gamers.
 Generally, latency of 40 to 60 ms (or less) is acceptable for gaming, while latency near 100 ms will result in noticeable lag.

 The security aspect of VPNs isn’t lost, either.
-Distributed denial-of-service attacks have been a devil for gamers.
+Distributed denial-of-service (DDoS) attacks have been a devil for gamers: we’ve included some of the best VPNs for DDoS protection.
 Plus, without protection, you run the risk of falling victim of cybercrime.
 A gaming VPN will encrypt your connection so no one can get into your data stream.

 The 5 Best VPNs for Gaming